The Complete Guide For Hiring Your Remote (Development) Team

 I am a strong believer in having an office/management structure in place to hire managers.
 At Ekipa’s India office, we have an HR department, technical and project management, and a lot of programmers.
 These people make the hiring decisions.
 They do this with the local cultural setting and the company culture in mind.
 This makes it much easier to hire for cultural fit.

 This method has been indispensible for hiring and selecting great remote colleagues.
 I recommend reading Who: The A-Method for Hiring, which also discusses how to coach and retain ‘A-players’.
-Here are afew tools from this structured approach that I found very useful:

 1) Create a score card